Elle Woods: Summary

-In the film, Legally Blonde, Woods is a sorority sister living at the Delta Nu House at the fictional California University Los Angeles (CULA) (USC in the novel, UCLA in the musical) where she studies in Fashion Merchandising and maintains a 4.0 GPA.
+Elle Woods is a sorority sister living at the Delta Nu House at a university in Los Angeles (USC in the novel, the fictional California University Los Angeles (CULA) in the film, and UCLA in the musical) where she studies in Fashion Merchandising and maintains a 4.0 GPA.
 Woods' boyfriend, Warner Huntington III, the son of a U.S. congressman, breaks up with her the night she expects him to propose, claiming that he needs "to marry a Jackie, not a Marilyn."
 Warner is bound for Harvard Law School, and Woods becomes determined to gain admittance to the school to win him back.
 Once at Harvard, Woods learns that Warner has a new fiancée, Vivian Kensington.
 Woods quickly finds that she is less prepared than the other students at Harvard and becomes determined to prove herself academically.
 She is able to gain access to a murder case that her professor is working on and finds that the defendant is an alum of her former sorority.
 Woods forms a bond with her former sorority sister, Brooke Taylor-Windham, and is able to exonerate her.
 She grows romantically close with Emmett Richmond, another law student, who helps her through her academic and personal journey.
 In the film's conclusion, Woods gives the commencement address to the law school class after proving herself and earning the respect of her peers.
 This moment highlights her academic and personal triumphs, showcasing her character development.

 In the sequel to the original film, Elle is in the middle of planning her wedding while in line for a promotion at work.
 She decides to track down the birth mother of her beloved dog, Bruiser, and discovers that she is being used for animal testing.
 After getting fired for trying to bring up the testing facility, Elle goes to work on Capitol Hill, seeking to advance animal rights.
 She begins the film with naïve expectations about the motivations of members of Congress.
 Although these expectations are dashed, she perseveres and succeeds in the passage of the desired animal rights legislation.
 At the end of the movie, she marries Emmett in Washington, D.C., and is seen looking at the White House when Emmett asks her where she wants to live.

 In the spin-off film, Legally Blondes, Elle is an unseen character to her two younger cousins, Izzy and Annie Woods.